Command: Modern Air Naval Operations: Downloadable content

 New scenarios are available for purchase in the form of downloadable content.
 One such scenario, Northern Inferno, released on 22 October 2015, depicts a World War III between NATO and the Warsaw Pact in 1975.
 It has 15 levels, whereas another one, Command Live, is a series of one-level scenario downloadable content packs that deal with contemporary events.

 Professional Edition

 An official "professional edition" was unveiled in May 2015, offering advanced functionality tailored to the needs of defense-related professionals and organizations.
 Features exclusive to the Professional license include full database-editing access, umpire-controlled WEGO-style multiplayer, Monte-Carlo mode (statistical analysis), data import/export and more.
 These additional abilities are offered piecemeal to allow customers to tailor Command to their needs.
 One of the first unveiled professional customers has been BAE Systems.

 Reception

 SimHQ gave the game a rating of 9.5/10.
 Rock Paper Shotgun contributor Tim Stone criticized the game for feeling incomplete compared to its competitors, specifically remarking on its lacking audio presentation, lack of multiplayer, as well as its high launch price.

 Command: Modern Air Naval Operations was picked as the "Top Simulation of 2013" by Eurogamer of Denmark.

+Awards

+CMANO and CMO have received numerous industry & press awards, including: